EnzoH8321/DRINKD/README.md

 ## Google Play Store
 Check it out on the Google Play Store here -> https://play.google.com/store/apps/details?id=com.lowerbrunii.drinkdapp

+## iOS Version
+For the iOS version written in Swift, you can check out the repo here -> https://github.com/EnzoH8321/Drinkd-iOS

 ## Why?
 The hardest part about going for a night out with your friends is deciding where to go.
 Everyone has their own opinions, no one can decide on anything.
 With this app, you create a party, invite your friends and vote on which bar or restaurant you would like to go to.
 Highest vote wins.
 No arguing or complaining.